 - Lemon Essential Oil

-To use: Just hold close to your nose and breath in.
-The essential oils will help clear nasal congestion.
+Remove the cap.
+Hold the inhaler close to one nostril while gently closing the other.
+Inhale deeply and slowly.
+Repeat with the other nostril if desired.
+The essential oils will begin to help clear nasal congestion.
 Allow it a few minutes to begin to work.
-Then if you still feel stuffy, hold the inhaler close to your nose and breath in again.
+Then, if you still feel stuffy, hold the inhaler close to your nose and breath in a second time.

-Have you ever made your own nasal inhaler?
-This is a very easy product to make.
+Do you enjoy essential oil aromatherapy?
+This essential oil nasal congestion inhaler is a very easy product to make.
 If you are struggling with sinus issues or foresee that you will in the future, go ahead and make a DIY essential oil nasal inhaler to have on hand!
 Your sinuses will thank you!
+Have you ever made your own nasal inhaler?

 Related Posts: